Time and the Trickster

 Seeing that another bout of snarking computers was about to start Rose stepped forward.
 "Sorry boys, but I have limited time to check Spock so this will have to wait.
 K-9 I want you to run a diagnostic."

-"I have a matter to discuss with you Rose," Spock said.
+"I have a matter to discuss with you Rose," Spock announced.
 "Forty-five minutes ago-"

 "Rose!"
 A sudden voice called out from downstairs.
 Rose smiled recognizing Luke's voice.
-Turning back to the computers Rose said, "Play nicely you two, I'll be right back."
+Turning back to the computers Rose ordered, "Play nicely you two, I'll be right back."

 Spock started to say something, but Rose spun back towards the door and hurried to the stairs.
 She nearly jumped down to the stairs and found Luke, Clyde and Rani waiting for her.
 Rose took in the three pre-teens quickly.
 Rani had grown a few more inches and was almost as tall as Luke and Clyde giving Rose the impression that she'd grow up to be a very tall girl.
 She was dressed practically in jeans, a jacket with her long dark hair tied back.
 Clyde's hair had been cut even shorter as a buzzcut and he was dressed in his standard jeans and hoodie combination.
 Luke still stood a bit awkwardly, as if unsure what to do when he was just waiting.
 His hair was messy and in need of a trim, but his short shelved button up shirt was neatly pressed.
 He presented an odd picture overall, but he looked more comfortable than when Rose had last seen him and smiling widely at her.